thijstriemstra/garduino/arduino/pygarden/README.md

 | Rain | YL-83 | Outside | 1 |
 | Light | BH1750 | Inside | 1 |

-Readings from the sensors are sent to a MQTT server over WiFi (when available).
+Readings from the sensors are sent to a MQTT server over WiFi (if available).
 Data and time is stored in a battery-powered DS3231 realtime clock.
 Clock can be synced with NTP server if neccessary.